Diseases Of The Arteries Veins And Lymphatic System Short Answers

 Arteriography

-• It gives information about.
+• Arteriography gives information about.

-• Size of lumen of artery.
+• Size of the lumen of the artery.

-• Course of artery.
+• The course of the artery.

 • Constriction and dilatation of arteries.